ABOUT THE COASTAL DISCOVERY MUSEUM EXPERIENCE

 Admission to the Museum, Trails, Gardens and Docks is free of charge!
-As a 501(c) 3 not for profit organization donations are greatly appreciated.
+As a 501(c) 3 not for profit organization donations are greatly appreciated, and help us to fulfill our mission.
 There may be a charge for daily educational and guided programs; please check the Event Calendar for ticket prices for guided tours and activities.

 The Coastal Discovery Museum is located at 70 Honey Horn Drive, Hilton Head Island, SC.
 Please see the directions page for a map to the property entrance.

 The Coastal Discovery Museum inspires people to care for the Lowcountry.